 Rahel Yanait Ben-Zvi

-In the preface to her book entitled Derakhai Siparti (I Declared My Way, derived from Psalms 119:26: “I have declared my way and you have answered me”), Rahel Yanait Ben-Zvi recalls her life’s work in the spheres of agriculture, the Labor Movement, the Haganah and the Yishuv.
-Above all she relates to the formative influence of journeying to and fro in the Land of Israel in different phases of her life—the Second Aliyah, the period of struggle and the Arab Revolt during the Mandate (1936–1939), the first years of the new state of Israel, her service as the First Lady of Israel’s Presidency and her visits to the ma’abarot (transit camps built for new immigrants).
+In the preface to her book entitled Derakhai Siparti (I Declared My Way, derived from Psalms 119:26: “I have declared my way and you have answered me”), Rahel Yanait Ben-Zvi recalls her life’s work in the spheres of agriculture, the labor movement, the Haganah, and the Jewish community in Palestine prior to the establishment of the State of Israel.
+"Old Yishuv" refers to the Jewish community prior to 1882; "New Yishuv" to that following 1882.Yishuv.
+Above all she relates to the formative influence of journeying to and fro in the Land of Israel in different phases of her life—the Second Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.Aliyah, the period of struggle and the Arab Revolt during the Mandate (1936–1939), the first years of the new state of Israel, her service as the First Lady of Israel’s Presidency and her visits to the ma’abarot (transit camps built for new immigrants).
 She and her “life partner” Izhak Ben-Zvi (1884–1963) “settled in Jerusalem, embraced its antiquities, and hiked widely across the Judean mountains and desert.
 We went up to the Galilee, down to the Negev, roaming about for weeks in the desolate expanses, sleeping in the fields and filling our lungs with the air of the homeland … envisioning and dreaming about the future of our nation in the homeland.
 We prayed in our hearts that we would be entitled to revive it by working and protecting it.”
 Many years later she recalled the “wonderful feeling that accompanied me when visiting each historical site—the wonderful feeling of being born again in our homeland.”
-Yanait’s memoirs reflect her perception of Erez Israel as an empty wasteland awaiting its absent children and pioneers to resettle and rebuild the historical homeland of the Jewish people.
+Yanait’s memoirs reflect her perception of The Land of IsraelErez Israel as an empty wasteland awaiting its absent children and pioneers to resettle and rebuild the historical homeland of the Jewish people.

-Rahel Yanait Ben-Zvi (née Golda Lishansky) was born during the Shavuot festival into a warm Hasidic family in the shtetl of Malin in the Ukraine (98 km WNW of Kiev).
+Rahel Yanait Ben-Zvi (née Golda Lishansky) was born during the Lit. "weeks."
+A one-day festival (two days outside Israel) held on the 6th day of the Hebrew month of Sivan (50 days, or 7 complete weeks, from the first day of Passover) to commemorate the Giving of the Torah on Mount Sinai; Pentecost; "Festival of the First Fruits"; "Festival of the Giving of the Torah"; Azeret (solemn assembly).Shavuot festival into a warm Hasidic family in the (Yiddish) Small-town Jewish community in Eastern Europe.shtetl of Malin in the Ukraine (98 km WNW of Kiev).
 Her parents, Meir Yonah (1862–1942) and Shoshanah (1865–1944) had three additional daughters: Sarah Lishansky, Tamar (1892–1983) and Batia Lichansky.
 As a girl she experienced both the close-knit lifestyle of the traditional Jewish shtetl and the ever-present fear of the pogroms.
 She lived in her grandparents’ home, exposed to her grandfather’s sad yearning for Jerusalem and her grandmother’s “ancient legends and Hasidic fables and many stories of Erez Israel.”
 At the age of fifteen, eager to learn, she moved on her own to Zhitomir to work and study at the Gymnasium.
 There she developed both her love for botany and her involvement in Zionist youth circles.

 Already at the age of nineteen she represented Malin at the Zionist Congress of 1905 held in Basel, Switzerland.
 In 1906, in Poltava, she was among the founders of the Po’alei Zion socialist party and later became one of its few active women members and leaders in Palestine.
 The suffering and despair which were the lot of Eastern European Jewry moved her, together with other daring young men and women, to revolt against life in exile.